Quick Verdict

 ~$15 · 16 oz

-The cleanser step is where most people inadvertently damage their skin barrier — and in your 30s, that barrier becomes more important to protect as skin becomes less resilient.
-CeraVe Hydrating Facial Cleanser is the cleanser most dermatologists reach for by name: ceramides and hyaluronic acid actively support the barrier during the cleansing step, the non-lathering formula removes dirt and makeup without stripping, and it's fragrance-free and non-comedogenic.
+The cleanser step is where most people inadvertently damage their skin barrier -- and in your 30s, that barrier becomes more important to protect as skin becomes less resilient.
+CeraVe Hydrating Facial Cleanser is the barrier-supporting cleanser I would put first for dry and normal skin: ceramides and hyaluronic acid support the barrier during the cleansing step, the non-lathering formula removes dirt and makeup without stripping, and it's fragrance-free and non-comedogenic.

 7. EltaMD UV Clear Broad-Spectrum SPF 46 — Best Daily SPF